 Estate planning can be for an individual or a family, and documents can adapt as your life changes.
 Typically, an estate plan starts with certain foundational documents, which include:

-- Durable Power of Attorney for Asset Management (often combined with DPA-Healthcare)
+Durable Power of Attorney for Asset Management (often combined with DPA for Healthcare)

 More advanced planning may include irrevocable trusts to own insurance policies, personal residences, and business interests.
 Another tool used by many involves special gifting opportunities for children and other targeted beneficiaries.

 Brad Baker says: “Our team here at Baker, Burton & Lundy is committed to developing your plan only after you are shown the building blocks that are at your disposal.
 I will work closely with you to understand your wishes and those of your family.
 I am also mindful that keeping matters simple and understandable goes a long way to giving you the peace of mind that is my goal for you.”

 “One of the key issues that will be explored during our first face to face meeting is whether you want your distributions to be outright to a beneficiary or in trust for the benefit of the beneficiary.
 I often recommend setting up a lifetime trust for a child of yours, not because they are incapable of handling finances, but because there are some nice protections that can be created at very little expense and with minimal limitations.”

 Here at Baker, Burton & Lundy, we are not simply “planners.”
 We also handle every facet of trust administration for those that planned, and probate administration for those who did not successfully plan.
 We can help the fiduciary administer the estate plan in the most effective and efficient manner.
 We do not “create work” for the sake of creating work.
 We pride ourselves in working with you as a team so that matters that can be handled by you will be given to you.
 This keeps administration costs manageable and actually empowers our clients.